dockur/windows-arm/readme.md

       external: true
   ```

-  An added benefit of approaches that you won't performing any port mapping anymore, since all ports will be exposed by default.
+  An adds benefit to approaches is won't have performing any port mapping anymore, since all ports are exposed by default.

 > [!IMPORTANT]
 > This IP address won't be accessible from the Docker host due to designs of macvlan, doesn't permit communication between the two.
 If this is a concern, you create a [second macvlan](https://blog.oddbit.com/post/2018-03-12-using-docker-macvlan-networks/#host-access) as your workaround.